 Liverpool Comedy Central in Albert Dock is a great comedy club in Liverpool that provides some brilliant VIP packages for their weekend events.
 Each night four comedians take to the stage for a night that’s sure to be filled with laughs and the occasional groan from the audience.
 Take advantage of the Premier Package which includes a two course meal in the PanAm Restaurant and Bar ahead of the show.

 Take your Friday night to new heights and book yourself in to Awesome Walls Liverpool.
-The climbing wall centre is open until 10pm on Fridays and there is a wide range of taster sessions, courses and classes to take part in.
-Keep an eye on their website for the latest events and course information.
+The climbing wall centre is open until 10pm on Fridays and there is a wide range of taster sessions, courses and classes to take part in. perfect for fun-filled family days and nights.

 If you fancy something a bit different from the popular Bold Street restaurants and you’re looking for a true independent Liverpool gem, check out Ghetto Golf and its in-house BBQ, Apocalypse Cow, for one of the most fun things to do in Liverpool.
-You can play crazy golf, try some of the best cocktails in Liverpool and eat the most amazing BBQ style food.
+You can play crazy golf, try creative cocktails and eat sensational BBQ style food.
 They even smoke their own cheese and tofu in-house so there is something for everyone on the menu.
 We recommend the salt and pepper chicken burger!

 While Liverpool One is home to many high street stores, the city’s shopping scene has a definite indie vibe, so check out The Bluecoat for a wide range of creative and indie stores.
 For one of the quirkiest independent stores in town, check out Red Brick Vintage in Cains Brewery Village for vintage trinkets and rare vinyls.

-A visit to Liverpool is not complete without taking a ferry across the Mersey.
-Climb on-board, cruise around the UNESCO Albert Dock area and see the Liverpool skyline – you can even hop on and off as you please!
+No visit to Liverpool is complete without taking a ferry across the River Mersey.
+Climb on-board, cruise around the UNESCO Albert Dock and admire some of the best views of the city – you can even hop on and off as you please!

 Photo credit: Mersey Ferry

-There are a number of world-class museums in Liverpool that culture lovers can’t afford to miss, especially as many of them are free admission.
+There are also a number of world-class museums in Liverpool that culture lovers can’t afford to miss, especially as many of them have free admission.
 Take a walk around the World Museum and visit the Ancient Egypt gallery where you can discover what life was really like 5,000 years ago.
 Then, take a stroll to the Tate Liverpool and experience world class exhibitions, set against the scenic backdrop of the Mersey.
+The city’s International Slavery Museum is also a must-see on any visit to Liverpool.

 Photo credit: Dave Jones